m1chaelbarry/MegaClone/README.md

 in RegisterMegaAcc.py add your mailsac API key

-RegisterMegaAcc.py makes mega.nz account for you
+RegisterMegaAcc.py makes mega.nz account for you, and adds it to creds.txt file

 Clone.py takes mega link as an argument and exports it on new account

 Usage: